SpectacularAI/3dgs-deblur/README.md

         # or
         # EXTRA_VARIANTS=ON ./scripts/create_smartphone_variants.sh

-Note: all the components in this pipellsine are not guaranteed to be deterministic, especially when executed on different machines.
+Note: all the components in this pipeline are not guaranteed to be deterministic, especially when executed on different machines.

-## Training with new recordings directly
+## Training with custom data

-First run `sai-cli process` to select key frames and compute their poses and velocities:

-    sai-cli process /PATH/TO/spectacular-rec_TIMESTAMP/ data/inputs-processed/misc/my_model --preview3d --preview

-The train with all features enabled (example):

-    ns-train splatfacto --data data/inputs-processed/misc/my_model \
-        --output-dir data/outputs/misc \
-        --pipeline.model.camera-optimizer.mode=SO3xR3 \
+The method can be also be used with custom data recorded using the Spectacular Rec app ([v1.0.0+ for Android](https://play.google.com/store/apps/details?id=com.spectacularai.rec)), iOS: _coming soon_.

+First, download and extract a recording created using the app, e.g., `/PATH/TO/spectacular-rec-MY_RECORDING`.

+**iOS cases** (short rolling shutter read-out): Process as

+    python process_sai_custom.py /PATH/TO/spectacular-rec-MY_RECORDING

+and then train in motion-blur-only mode as:

-        --vis=viewer+tensorboard \
+    python train.py data/inputs-processed/custom/spectacular-rec-MY_RECORDING \
-        --viewer.quit-on-train-completion True

-Monitoring the training process from another terminal See `ns-train` output for the actual folder name

-    tensorboard --logdir outputs/my_model/splatfacto/TIMESTAMP
+        --train_all --no_pose_opt --no_rolling_shutter --preview

+**Android** (long rolling-shutter readout).
+The recommended mode is:

+    python process_sai_custom.py /PATH/TO/spectacular-rec-MY_RECORDING --keep_intrinsics
+    python train.py data/inputs-processed/custom/spectacular-rec-MY_RECORDING --train_all --preview

+To improve results even further, a second training pass (without pose optimization) can also be used (TODO: extend instructions).
+It is also possible to use the motion-blur only mode similarly to iOS.

+For difficult cases where COLMAP is likely to fail (examples in `data/inputs-raw/spectacular-rec-extras/difficult_colmap_fail`), the Spectacular AI VISLAM poses can be used in place of COLMAP to initialize the pose optimization:

+    python process_sai_custom.py /PATH/TO/spectacular-rec-MY_RECORDING --skip_colmap
+    python train.py data/inputs-processed/custom/spectacular-rec-MY_RECORDING --train_all --preview

-# License
+## License

 The code in this repository (except the `gh-pages` website branch) is licensed under Apache 2.0.
 See `LICENSE` and `NOTICE` files for more information.